radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 17. Click Yes.

->**Note – it might take a few minutes for the permissions to take effect.
-If you change the permissions after you have started testing with RadiantOne, you should restart the RadiantOne service to force the new permissions to take effect.**
+>[!note] It might take a few minutes for the permissions to take effect.
+If you change the permissions after you have started testing with RadiantOne, you should restart the RadiantOne service to force the new permissions to take effect.

 Remember, if you are going to use the graphapi custom data source (as outlined in the next section) then the API permissions (for read/write access) should be assigned to the Azure Active Directory Graph API.